|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Temple University offers a variety of special programs with academic credit.
 For further details, contact the school, college, or campus where the program is offered.

-In lieu of using the permission form from their home institutions, students may use the comprehensive, non-matriculated and visiting student registration form.
+Students may use the comprehensive, Non-matriculated and Visiting Student registration form in the Temple University Summer Sessions brochure.
 This form must be faxed or sent via postal mail to the Temple University campus you are planning to attend.
-The full listing of the campus contact information for all campuses is available by visiting the Instructions for completing the Registration Form page.
+The full listing of the campus contact information and registration information for all campuses is available by visiting the Summer Programs Registration page at www.temple.edu/summer/reg_policies.htm.

 Credit Transfer to Your Home Institution: In order to facilitate the transfer of credits, students should request that an academic transcript be sent from Temple to their home institution.
 The transcript request form is available by visiting Temple's Office of Academic Records website.
 It will not be sent out automatically.
 For further information, please contact the Office of Student Academic Records at 215-204-1131 or visit in person on the second floor, Conwell Hall, Broad Street and Montgomery Avenue, on the Main Campus.
 You may also visit the registration office at your campus of choice or go to their website at www.temple.edu/registrar for more information.